 Table Builder appears listing the data fields in the selected data set.
-For more information about using Table Builder, see "How to select and insert data fields in a report design using Table Builder," later in this chapter.
+You use Table Builder to select and insert data fields in a report design.

 How to select an information object

 - 1 In Report Template, select a template that does not contain a data set.
 Choose OK.
 Data Source appears. - 2 In Data Source, select Information Objects as shown in Figure 1-7, then choose OK.